ap-enrique/aws_iot_hub_project/README.md

 	- Create subscriptions for the specific topics published by the Arduino.

 ### Step 4: Data Transmission to AWS IoT Core
+- AWS IoT Core Setup:
-- Configure the Raspberry Pi to forward MQTT messages to AWS:
+	- Configure the Raspberry Pi to forward MQTT messages to AWS
 	- Register your device (Raspberry Pi) in AWS IoT Core.
  	- Download the device certificates.
-	- Establish a secure connection using certificates.
+	- Establish a secure connection using policies and certificates.
  	- Attach an IoT policy that allows publishing to a specific topic.
  	- Send data in JSON format with the following structure:
     	```